Ising formulations of many NP problems: Hamiltonian Cycles

 \subsection{Traveling Salesman}

 The traveling salesman problem for a graph $G=(V,E)$, where each edge $uv$ in the graph has a weight $W_{uv}$ associated to it, is to find the Hamiltonian cycle such that the sum of the weights of each edge in the cycle is minimized.
 Typically, the traveling salesman problem assumes a complete graph, but we have the technology developed to solve it on a more arbitrary graph.
+The decision problem (does a path of total weight $\le W$ exist?) is NP-complete \cite{karp}.

-To solve this problem, we use $H=H_A+H_B$, with $H_A$ the Hamiltonian given for the directed (or undirected, if the graph is undirected for traveling salesman) Hamiltonian cycles problem.
-We then simply add with $B$ small enough that it is never favorable to violate the constraints of $H_A$.
-If the traveling salesman does not have to return to his starting position, we can restrict the sum over $j$ from $1$ to $N-1$, as before.
+To solve this problem, we use $H=H_A+H_B$, with $H_A$ the Hamiltonian given for the directed (or undirected) Hamiltonian cycles problem.
+We then simply add with $B$ small enough that it is never favorable to violate the constraints of $H_A$; one such constraint is $0<B \max(W_{uv}) < A$ (we assume in complete generality $W_{uv}\ge 0$ for each $(uv)\in E$).\footnote{One can also encode graph structure by assuming a complete graph (this allows one to neglect the third term in $H_A$), but choosing the weights of the ``non-existent" edges to obey $W_{uv\notin E} \ge N \max(W_{uv\in E})$.
+As $W_{uv}$ is not defined if $(uv)\notin E$, these are in fact two identical interpretations.} If the traveling salesman does not have to return to his starting position, we can restrict the sum over $j$ from $1$ to $N-1$, as before.
+As with Hamiltonian cycles, $(N-1)^2$ spins are required, as we may fix node 1 to appear first in the cycle.